-Conceived by Roumain and composed for violin and piano, this intimate duet program features some of Roumain’s signature and most poignant works infused with the spirit of liberation and freedom.
+Conceived and composed by DBR for violin and piano, this intimate duet program features some of his signature and most poignant works infused with the spirit of liberation and freedom.
 From Bob Marley’s “Redemption Song” to the Haitian and Israeli national anthems, Redemption Songs & Sonatas is a composer’s view of our desire to define ourselves, our world, and sometimes, one another.

-Redemption Songs and Sonatas has been presented at Annenberg Center for the Performing Arts (Philadelphia), The National Gallery (Washington, DC), Macalester College (St. Paul, MN) among other places.
+Redemption Songs and Sonatas has been presented at Annenberg Center for the Performing Arts (Philadelphia), The National Gallery (Washington, DC), Macalester College (St. Paul, MN) among others.

 About Daniel bernard roumain (DBR)